JeffHeck/SchoolDataProject/_posts/2019-02-22-welcome-to-jekyll.markdown

 Latest additions:
 - added historical and projected total enrollment charts for each district.
 - added a report on expenses per student grouping districts by enrollment.
+- added historical and projected revenues and expenses for the gen fund charts for each district